- What is your department's philosophy?

 Do not contact the Department to request a fee waiver.
 Applicants who are citizens or permanent residents of the U.S. may be eligible for a waiver of the $125 application fee if they can obtain a GRE Fee Reduction Certificate for the current academic year.
 Please visit Graduate Admissions for information on applying for an Application Fee Waiver.

-Do I have to submit GRE scores if I already have an advanced degree such as an MA, JD, or MBA?
+Do I have to submit GRE scores if I already have a Master's degree?

 Yes, all applicants must submit GRE scores, even if they have completed an advanced degree.